 Getting Legal Help for PTSD

-You can file a claim and make a case that your life has been impacted by a negligent event aboard the vessel and that you have symptoms.
-A trained lawyer who has worked with seamen before to get Jones Act compensation can help you make your case and get well-deserved compensation for your suffering.
+You can file a claim and make a case that a negligent event aboard the vessel has impacted your life and that you have symptoms.
+An experienced maritime lawyer who has worked with seamen to get Jones Act compensation can help you make your case and get well-deserved compensation for your suffering.